so-uvik/Disneyplus/README.md

 A list of things not working right now:

-1. Anime shows not playing as expected (Ex: Demon Slayer, One Piece)
+1. ~Anime shows not playing as expected (Ex: Demon Slayer, One Piece, AOT)~
 2. ~Route doesn't always change when hitting play~
 3. Mobile Navigation
+4. ~Episodes/Movies and tv-show elements appearing too small on mobile phones~

 ## Running Locally